pragmint/open-practices/capabilities/monitoring-systems-to-inform-business-decisions.md

 ### [Monitoring and Observability](/capabilities/monitoring-and-observability.md) - Upstream

 Monitoring and Observability provide the data and platforms that inform sound business decision making.
-Without reliable signals from production systems, it’s difficult to measure user behavior, system impact, or the success of new features.
+Without reliable signals from production systems, it's difficult to measure user behavior, system impact, or the success of new features.

 ### [Visual Management](/capabilities/visual-management.md) - Upstream

 Visual Management makes monitoring data easy to see and understand.
-It helps teams and stakeholders quickly spot what’s working, what’s broken, and what needs attention.
+It helps teams and stakeholders quickly spot what's working, what's broken, and what needs attention.
 Without clear visuals, important trends or problems can get missed.
 When monitoring data is shown in simple, useful ways -- like dashboards or kanban boards -- it has a greater impact on business decisions.